jakobbbb/pvs-uebung-2/pvs.md

 `parallel` and `for`.
 The former spawns a group of threads while the latter divides loop iterations between the spawned threads.

+At a certain point, it's not worth it to run the parallel version, so below a certain threshold, the serial version is called instead.

 ```cpp
 #define THRES_A 800